 - Restart your map service.

-As described in Set Maritime Chart Service properties, you can set three directory property paths.
-The workingDirectory property path should never be shared and should always be on the physical server running your map service.
-You can share the other two directory property paths, controlFilesDirectory and datasetsDirectory, between map services depending on your operational needs.
+As described in the section Modifying Maritime Chart Service capabilities properties, there are three directory property paths that can be set.
+The workingDirectory property should never be shared and should always be on the physical server running your map service.
+The other two directory paths, controlFilesDirectory and datasetsDirectory properties, can be shared between map services depending on your operational needs.

-The datasetsDirectory and controlFilesDirectory property paths can be located on either the physical server or a file share.
+The datasetsDirectory and controlFilesDirectory properties can either be located on the physical server or on a file share.

-The benefit of sharing your datasetsDirectory property path between multiple map services is the use of a single set of S-57 or S-63 datasets, reducing the amount of maintenance when applying updates.
-This ensures that all shared services are using the same updated S-57 or S-63 datasets.
+The benefit of sharing your datasetsDirectory property between multiple map services is the use of a single set of S-57 datasets which reduces the amount of maintenance when applying updates.
+This ensures that all shared services are using the same updated S-57 datasets.

 The benefit of using a single datasetsDirectory location per map service is that each map service is self-contained and can be updated independently of each other.
-For example, to provide services with ENC, IENC, and AML but not expose those services to all users, they must be managed individually.
+For example, you want to provide services with ENC, IENC, and AML but not expose those services to all users; then they would need to be managed individually.

-The benefit of sharing your controlFilesDirectory property path between multiple map services is that you can ensure that all shared map services are uniform, meaning that the same S-52 view groups, symbology, and settings are identical and configurable, if necessary.
+The benefit of sharing your controlFilesDirectory property between multiple map services is the ability to ensure that all shared map services are uniform, meaning that the same S-52 view groups, symbology, and settings are identical and easy to configure, if necessary.

-The benefit of using a single controlFilesDirectory location per map service is that you can configure each map service individually.
+The benefit of using a single controlFilesDirectory location per map service is that each map service can be individually configured.

-In the following image, three map services share the same S-57 datasets, but each map services has a unique set of configuration settings based on what the service uses.
-For example, to only provide a Navigational Aids or Channels service, you can configure your S52DisplayProperties.xml file for each map service to only show those features (layers) in your view.
+In the following image, you will see three separate map services, all sharing the same S-57 datasets, but each map services has a unique set of configuration settings based on what the service will use.
+For example, to only provide a Navigational Aids or Channels service, you can configure your S52DisplayProperties.xml for each map service to only show those features (layers) in your view.

-If you have completed all the configuration steps necessary, you can download sample Web AppBuilder widgets that show how to use the Maritime Chart Service capability.
+If you have completed all the configuration steps necessary, you can download a sample web viewer from GitHub that shows how to use the Maritime Chart Service functionality.